Tinkerforge/doc/en/source/Hardware/Bricklets/LED_Strip.rst

 ----------

 There is no general color code for LED strips.
 Especially sometimes the color codes are against any agreements.
-In this example the black wire is 5V, green is clock, red is data and the blue wire is ground.
+In this example the :led-strip-black:`black` wire is 5V, :led-strip-green:`green` is clock, :led-strip-red:`red` is data and the :led-strip-blue:`blue` wire is ground.

 Connect clock and data of the first strip to the LED Strip Bricklet and connect ground of your power supply to it.
 Pay attention to connect the clock and data input of the first strip to the clock and data output of the LED Strip Bricklet.

-If you want to measure your power supply voltage connect 5V to the Bricklet, too.
-You can connect more LED strips to the first strip in serial (have the :ref:`RAM constraints <led_strip_bricklet_ram_constraints>` in mind).
+If you want to measure your supply voltage connect 5V to the Bricklet, too.
+You can connect more LED strips to the first strip in series (have the :ref:`RAM constraints <led_strip_bricklet_ram_constraints>` in mind).

-It is not sufficient to power the led strips only at one point.
+It is not sufficient to power the LED strips only at one point.
 We recommend to feed power to the strip at least every two meters.
-This could be done by connecting a cable between the strip and the power supply for each supply point.
+This can be done by connecting a cable between the strip and the power supply for each supply point.
 This will reduce the resistance and minimize the conduction losses.
 See the following image as an example for it.